bump-sh/docs/src/_help/bump-cli.md

 bump preview https://developers.bump.sh/source.yaml
 ```

-### Live preview
+#### Live preview

-By using the `--live` flag you can stay focused on API design (OpenAPI or AsyncAPI file) while seeing a continuously updated preview each time you save your API definition file.
+By using the `--live` flag you can stay focused on API design (OpenAPI or AsyncAPI file) while seeing a continuously updated preview each time you save your API document.

 - Launch the live preview command in your terminal